LinkUpStudioOld/template-repository/.github/PROCESS_COMMIT_MESSAGE.md

 ## Footer

 The footer is optional.
-When present, it should contain any information about **Breaking Changes**, and is also the place to reference GitHub issues that this commit closes.
+When present, it should contain any information about **Breaking Changes**.

 Breaking Changes should start with the word `BREAKING CHANGE:` with a space or two newlines.

 Here's an example of a commit message:

 ```
-feat(user): add password reset feature
+feat(user): add reset password feature

 This commit introduces a new feature that allows users to reset their password.
 The user will receive an email with a link that redirects to the password reset page.

 BREAKING CHANGE: Updates user model to include password reset token.

-Resolves #123
 ```

 Please ensure all your commits follow this format.
 This greatly helps us in maintaining the project and understanding the changes.